alvarogarcia7/gilded-rose-kata-java/README.md

 In the current solution, the behavior related to updating quality lives in the domain.Item class and its children.

+This can be seen as a Rule and a Rule Engine pattern

 [gildedrose]: https://github.com/emilybache/GildedRose-Refactoring-Kata/tree/master/Java
 [emilybache]: https://github.com/emilybache